kvi-20/agentic-chatbot/README.md

 ### Credits / Acknowledgements

-This project was inspired and guided by [Krish Naik] through the course: https://www.udemy.com/course/complete-agentic-ai-bootcamp-with-langgraph-and-langchain/learn/lecture/50817089?start=0#overview
+This project was inspired and guided by [Krish Naik] through the course: https://www.udemy.com/course/complete-agentic-ai-bootcamp-with-langgraph-and-langchain/
-Special thanks to the instructor for the comprehensive guidance and resources.

 ##### License
 This project is licensed under the MIT License.